liamc1994/docs/docs/control-Mobile-Apps.md

 Fill in the form properly without ignoring the guidelines and tips, then submit the form.
 Control will then reload to confirm your submission.

 You will be notified whenever your app is submitted and if there are any issues with your request.
-[block:callout]
-{
-  "type": "warning",
-  "title": "ETAs",
+> **ETAs**
-  "body": "The estimated wait times indicated in Control are what they are: *estimated*.
+> The estimated wait times indicated in Control are what they are: *estimated*.
 That means that they don't always correspond to the current average wait time.
-This is especially true when we have an issue with our build system or developer account, or more generally, when there is a high demand for mobile apps."
+This is especially true when we have an issue with our build system or developer account, or more generally, when there is a high demand for mobile apps.
-}
-[/block]

-[block:callout]
-{
-  "type": "danger",
-  "title": "IMPORTANT",
+> **IMPORTANT**
-  "body": "Opening tickets to ask when your app will be available is a waste of time, as we will **not** reply to such tickets.\n\n* In case you're worried about your app request not having been received on our end, don't worry.
+> Opening tickets to ask when your app will be available is a waste of time, as we will **not** reply to such tickets.\n\n* In case you're worried about your app request not having been received on our end, don't worry.
 If Control said your app request was submitted, then we received it.\n\n* Are you impatient?
 Unfortunately, you'll have to wait for at least one week before getting your iOS app.
 This is because of the always high demand for mobile apps and the Apple approval process (which already takes a full week).
 Thus, opening a ticket to ask us \"when will I get my app\" will **not** help at all.\n\n* Want to follow your app request status?
-You can do this in Control."
+You can do this in Control.
-}
-[/block]

 ## Editing your app request